cosminbvb/Clothing-Pedestrian-Detection/README.md

 Finally, we can train for how many epochs we want to, by using the ```train_one_epoch``` and ```evaluate``` methods provided in ```tools/eninge.py```.
 With a few extra lines of code, we are also able to log the loss function, learning rate and the COCO evaluation metrics.

+When performing inference, we should not only set an adequate threshold, but also use Non-Max Suppression, and torchvision provides a plug-and-play function to perform this type of filtering.
+NMS is well explained [here](https://www.analyticsvidhya.com/blog/2020/08/selecting-the-right-bounding-box-using-non-max-suppression-with-implementation/).

-Due to the lack of time and computing resources, this approach has only been trained for 6 epochs and only achieved an AP(IoU=0.50) of 0.70 and an AR(IoU=0.50:0.95) of 0.723.
+Due to the lack of time and computing resources, this approach has only been trained for 6 epochs and only achieved an AP(IoU=0.50) of 0.70 and an AR(IoU=0.50:0.95) of 0.723, but could reach much better performance given a fair amount of time and resources.

 <a name="person-detection"/>